BBhattacharyya1729/vqe-gate-families/README.md

-Code examples for the paper "Using optimal control to guide neural-network interpolation of continuously-parameterized gates"
+Code example for the paper "Using optimal control to guide neural-network interpolation of continuously-parameterized gates"

+All code is for synthesizing RZ gate with X,Y control.
+Code for other examples is available upon request.